Running Unifi Network Controller 8.1.113 on Openbsd 7.5

 The last missing step would be to setup the rc file and starting the Controller

-cat <<EOF>/etc/rc.d/unifi
+cat <<'EOF'>/etc/rc.d/unifi

 #!/bin/ksh